StarTalk Radio - Einstein’s Genius with Ron Howard

 that he called the physics department in the patent office.

-Let's pick up
+Let's pick up my next clip with Ron Howard

-my next clip with Ron Howard talking about the genius series that aired
+talking about the genius series

-on National Geographic Channel.
+that aired on National Geographic Channel.

-Again, when we think of Einstein, we don't typically think of him in the context of the
+we don't typically think of him in the context

-scientific community at the time because he's so singular.
+of the scientific community at the time,

 It was all timed out for when Alfred Nobel set up the foundation.

-a very influential person in his
+Maleva Merich was a very influential person in his life,

-life.
-Einstein's first
+Einstein's first wife.

-she might have come up with relativity herself.
+Some say she might have come up with relativity herself.

-Time got stretched.
+Time got stretched

+You know, he needed collaborators.
 He needed people to work with and bounce ideas.

 And Marie Curie is the character in this as well.

-Yes, we have Fritz Haber, later another winner, very important factor in his life.
+We have Fritz Haber, later another winner, very important factor in his life.

 But Einstein was also very much a humanist.

-Mathematician and a beautiful mind.
+Mathematician in a beautiful mind.

-Mathematician and a beautiful mind.
+Mathematician in a beautiful mind.

-You know Einstein, he played the violin.
+You know, Einstein played the violin.

 He loved sailing.